wombleton/gitlaw-nz/acts/M/Marine Mammals Protection Act 1978.md

     *   (b) uses any vehicle, vessel, aircraft, or hovercraft to herd or harass any marine mammal.

-    (3) Every person who commits an offence against this Act for which no penalty is provided otherwise than in this section is liable, on summary conviction before a District Court Judge, to a fine not exceeding---
+    (3) Every person who commits an offence against this Act for which no penalty is provided otherwise than in this section is liable, on conviction before a District Court Judge, to a fine not exceeding---

     *   (a) in the case of an offence against [section 17][26] or subsection (2) of this section, $30,000; and